theYeeti/pact-lang.org/docs/beginner/pact-accounts-and-transfers.md

 Each of these options are meant to help support you as you work through these challenges.
 Feel free to use them however you’d like to.

-!!!
-Note
-      For an overview of each of the challenges, start <a href=“https://github.com/kadena-io/pact-lang.org-code/blob/master/payments/1-start/payments.pact” target="_blank">here</a>, and if you’d like to view the complete smart contract, you can go here<a href=“LINK” target="_blank">https://github.com/kadena-io/pact-lang.org-code/blob/master/payments/3-finish/payments.pact</a>.

 ___